You have Questions and we have all the Answers in the FAQ LINK.

 Aldan, Pa.
 19018.

-In the Fall, Duke's Lacrosse Sponsors a series of Clinics called the Ricky Whelan Duke's Developmental Clinics.
+The next opportunity to be seen and Evaluated by us is in the Fall when we conduct BOTH TRYOUTS and the RICKY WHELAN DEVELOPMENTAL CLINICS and TRAINING SESSIONS that Dukes Lacrosse Club sponsors.
+The First Tryout and Clinic sessions begin in the last week of August before Continuing thru September and into October.
 These Clinics are not only Teaching Tools thru the Multi Training Sessions provided but they also serve as Evaluations leading into Tryouts that are a Great Opportunity for players to be seen by the Duke's Coaching Staff.
 Information Specifics as to Dates, Times Location and Cost will be Posted on the Duke's website links and Publicized via Media and Social Media Outlets.
 College Coaches Like Dave Pietramala of Johns Hopkins, John Tillman of Maryland, Jim Berkman of Salisbury, Kevin Cassese of Lehigh and many other Notable Coaches Speak at the Clinics.
 In addition, Based upon Performance, these Clinics serve as a Valuable Function and Vehicle for Players to be Selected as AUTOMATIC ADDS in advance of Tryouts and the Tryout process so there is Significant Value on many Levels for Players and Family's to Attend.
 If you are Unable to attend the Developmental Clinic Sessions or the Tryout at the end of the Clinic Sessions then make sure you Communicate by emailing coach Ebe Helm so we have your Information on File and can Look for other potential opportunities to See You.

 Please Review our link on the Ricky Whelan Clinics @ thedukeslacrosse.com - Ricky Whelan Clinics

-HOW MUCH DOES IT COST TO PLAY ON DUKE'S LACROSSE CLUB?
+HOW MUCH DOES IT COST TO PARTICIPATE IN THE DUKE'S LACROSSE CLUB PROGRAM?

 We do however have REGIONAL Duke's programs that Feed into Duke's Elite High School and they are FOR PROFIT Developing, Practicing and Training players to Compete at the Elite and National Levels for all age Groups.
 Those Costs Vary by area and Team with Each program and Program Director Communicating Specifics of ALL Costs when you Join.

-WHAT IS THE STRUCTURE AND LEVEL OF TEAMS FOR DUKE'S LACROSSE; HOW DO I KNOW WHAT LEVEL TEAM I WILL BE ON AND PLEASE EXPLAIN WHAT THE REGIONAL TEAMS ARE VS NATIONAL TEAMS?
+WHAT IS THE STRUCTURE AND LEVEL OF TEAMS FOR DUKE'S LACROSSE; HOW DO I KNOW WHAT LEVEL TEAM I WILL BE ON AND PLEASE EXPLAIN WHAT THE NATIONAL TEAMS ARE VS REGIONAL TEAMS?

 DO I HAVE TO BE FROM A CERTAIN HIGH SCHOOL OR COME FROM A CERTAIN AREA/TERRITORY TO PLAY FOR DUKE'S LACROSSE CLUB?